Presentation by Tiffany Chung

 Sometimes I make comparisons between past and future.
 Here is an example: this is the map of Dubai in 1973 and here is Dubai in the predicted year of 2020.
 The map for 2020 doesn’t exist out there in the world, but with my research team in Berlin, I was able to format the city based on anticipated projects and proposals.
 I then combined them altogether onto one satellite image.

 Here is another project that I have been working on this year.
 It is called ‘the River Project’ organized by Campbelltown Arts Centre in Australia, about river systems in the Asia-Pacific.
 I worked on the Mekong River and its affect on the locals.

 These were made much like the others, with micro-pigment ink and oil on vellum and paper.
 Each map consists of two layers.
 One, vellum, and the other, paper.
-The first two images below show the complete two maps.
-The 3rd image show the detail of the drawing on both, vellum and paper layers.
-Then the 4th show the detail on the paper layer without the vellum.
+The first two images above show the complete two maps.
+The 3rd image shows the detail of the drawing on both the vellum and paper layers.
+Then the 4th shows the detail on the paper layer without the vellum.

 TC: I hope so.
 I’m going to try.
-For me, this isn’t just a project about making a floating community and bringing about change on a local level – it also represents my critique on failed utopias.
+(Laughter) For me, this isn’t just a project about making a floating community and bringing about change on a local level – it also represents my critique of failed utopias.
 There have been so many.

-Question: Can we talk a little about San Art?
+JD: Can we talk a little about Sàn Art?
 What was the impetus behind setting it up?
 How do you think it is going?